 Monovision Can Correct Presbyopia and Reduce Your Need for Reading Glasses

-Presbyopia is an age-related condition that affects your ability to see objects and details close to you.
-The condition usually becomes apparent in your early to late 40s, although some patients may be affected as early as their late 30s.
-Eventually, most patients turn to reading glasses to help them see close objects or to read.
-Relying on glasses can be a hassle, and many patients prefer more independence from corrective eyewear.
+Presbyopia is an age-related condition that affects your ability to see objects close to you.
+This condition usually becomes apparent in the early to late 40s, though some patients may be affected earlier.
+Eventually, presbyopia forces most individuals to turn to reading glasses for near work.
+Monovision is an effective way of decreasing dependence on readers.

-We can customize your monovision treatment to fit your lifestyle, depending on the type of work and other activities you do.
-The specialized types of monovision we offer can include:
+We customize your monovision fit based on your visual needs.
+The specialized types of monovision we offer include:

 - Computer monovision: This option is ideal for patients who do a lot of work on computers.
-With computer monovision, less magnification is used, making it ideal for mid-distance sight, such as the distance at which a typical computer monitor would sit.
-With this option, you may still require reading glasses to read printed documents or handheld devices.
+With computer monovision, one eye is fit with a contact that optimizes the mid-range distance at which monitors are typically found.
+The other eye can be set for reading or for far-off targets.

 - Modified monovision: With this type of monovision, one contact lens is a bifocal.
 The weaker eye is fitted for this lens to see nearby objects with only part of the lens.
 The dominant eye is fitted with a standard lens to view objects in the distance.
 This option helps to better retain your depth perception and provides you with clearer distance vision.